-In complex, dynamic, adaptive systems, sets of "peer" elements
+Complex, dynamic, adaptive systems, emerge from sets of "peer"

 that interact with one another in ways that tend to form stable,

-which new levels emerge are difficult to discern in such large,
+which new levels emerge are difficult to discern in large,

-"viruses" emerged that could spread through floppy disks.
-Now
+"viruses" emerged that initially spread through floppy disks.

-they spread through email, Facebook, Twitter, and
+they spread through email, websites, Facebook, Twitter, and

 via the Internet.
-They have become a part of, rather than separate
+They have become a part of rather than

-from, economies, societies, and even international affairs.
-Hence the
+from economies, societies, and even international affairs.
+Hence

 merged with those of the more familiar world of atoms.

 Multi-level emergence is especially important to understanding both multi-level digital and multi-level biological systems.
-Multi-level emergence poses severe, sometimes insurmountable, challenges for the predictability and manageability of the resulting systems.
-Each new level obeys its own "operating" principles that, at each subsequent higher level, operate at a larger scale, at a slower pace, and increasingly divorced from those of the base elements, whether those elements are atoms or bits.
+Such emergence poses severe, sometimes insurmountable, challenges for the predictability and manageability of the resulting systems.
+Each new level obeys its own "operating" principles that, at each subsequent higher level, operate at a larger scale, at a slower pace.
+And each new level is increasingly divorced from those of the base elements, whether those elements are atoms or bits.
 Understanding or predicting the behavior of higher level systems in terms of their underlying atoms or bits quickly becomes impossible.
 Human behavior is simply not explainable in terms of atoms nor is the Internet explainable in terms of bits.

 Simply put, it is difficult if not impossible to predict the behavior of multi-level systems -- and most interesting systems are multi-level.
 The details of a hurricane or tornado are fundamentally not explainable by invoking the physics of individual air and water molecules.
 Nor can a computer be understood by pondering the behavior of electrons or the interconnections between logic gates.
 Similarly, the behavior of even a single cell cannot yet be predicted by understanding its chemistry at a molecular level.
 We intuitively recognize these limits and their consequences for predictability in business, social, economic and ecological spheres as well as biology and computing.

 As we have seen repeatedly in the evolution of computing, interactions between levels can constrain the possible evolutionary paths of adjacent levels.
-Every level other than the “highest” (i.e., most recently evolved) level of abstraction is at least somewhat constrained to evolve more slowly because changes that invalidate an implicit “contract” with the higher level tend not to survive long.
-In biology, single-cell organisms and viruses can mutate rapidly because their behavior is free from a higher-level constraint.
-Individual cells within multi-cell organisms are not so free to explore new behavior.
+Only the \93highest\94 (i.e., most recently evolved) level of abstraction is largely unconstrained.
+Lower levels are at least somewhat constrained to evolve more slowly because changes tend to invalidate an implicit \93contract\94 with the next higher level and thus tend not to survive long.
+In biology, single-cell organisms and viruses can mutate rapidly because their behavior has few higher-level constraints beyond those imposed by the ecology in which they participate.
+Individual cells within multi-cell organisms are not so free to explore new behavior without killing the whole organism.
 Similarly, unconnected digital devices, PDAs or cell phones for example, change at a dizzying pace whereas PCs become more powerful and cheaper but must generally retain the ability to run almost all applications from the prior generation.
-In multicellular computing, we see most innovations happening at the highest level where new kinds of collaboration emerge -- new programming practices such as AJAX, new mashups in Web2.0, Google's AdSense ecology, etc. These innovations seldom require changes to the underlying ecology of computers, operating systems, or Internet/Web protocols.
+In multicellular computing, we see most innovations happening at the highest level where new kinds of collaboration emerge -- e.g., new programming practices such as AJAX, new mashups in Web2.0, Google's AdSense ecology, etc. These innovations seldom require changes to the underlying ecology of computers, operating systems, or Internet/Web protocols.
 Those that do, tend to fail.